 Also, strawberries contain vitamin C which helps the body absorb iron from food sources such as spinach.
-Also vitamin C boosts the immunity and assists in tissue repair and growth.
+Also, vitamin C boosts immunity and assists in tissue repair and growth.

 Strawberries contain folate, a mineral which can help lower the oxidative stress in people with type 2 diabetes.

-According to research, this fruit contains an ingredient which is helpful in the treatment of type 2 diabetes.
+According to research, this fruit contains an ingredient which is helpful for those with type 2 diabetes.

 Strawberries have substantial amounts of substances by the name anthocyanins and ellagitannins.
 These substances might help in the treatment of high blood pressure and hyperglycemia linked with type 2 diabetes.

-According to research published in the “Journal of Medicinal Food” and the journal “Biofactors,” these substances might help lower your blood glucose levels after you consume a meal rich in starch.
+According to research published in the “Journal of Medicinal Food” and the journal “Biofactors,” these substances might help lower our blood glucose levels after we consume a meal rich in starch.

-Also, they might break down the starches you consume.
+Also, they might break down the starches we consume.
 Moreover, these substances come with antioxidants properties.

 Replace some of your fruit servings with strawberries, but try to include different fruits in order to have a different nutrient intake.
 The strawberries make a great addition to any fruit salad.

-You can add strawberries in your yogurt or oatmeal which you make for breakfast.
+We can add strawberries in our yogurt or oatmeal which we make for breakfast.

-If you want to have a great and delicious snack, all you need to do is slice a couple of strawberries and consume them with cottage cheese.
+If we want to have a great and delicious snack, all we need to do is slice a couple of strawberries and consume them with cottage cheese.
 This is a creative and yet, low-glycemic, high-protein snack.

-Moreover, in case you want to have a fancy dessert feel free to dip strawberries in dark chocolate.
-This dessert will surely satisfy your sweet tooth without having a significant impact on your blood glucose levels.
+Moreover, in case we want to have a fancy dessert feel free to dip strawberries in dark chocolate.
+This dessert will surely satisfy our sweet tooth without having a significant impact on our blood glucose levels.

 If strawberries are your favorite fruit, then you don’t have to worry, cause they are good for you.